jejjohnson/gp_model_zoo/docs/software.md

 So how to classify a library's worth is impossible because it's completely subjective.
 But I like this chart by Francois Chollet who put the different depths a package can go to in order to create a package that caters to different users.
 But libraries typically can be classified on this spectrum.
 The same breakdown of Deep Learning algorithms into Models and Training can be done for GPs as well.
 Since GPs aren't super mainstream yet, most modern large scale GP libraries will fall in the fully flexible category.
 But recently, with the edition of TensorFlow probability and Edward2, we have more modern GPs that will fall into the Easy to use category (but not necessarily easy to train...).

-??? warning "Rant"
+??? danger "Rant"

     One thing I don't like about the GP community is that it is quite split in terms of SOTA.
 This is reflected in the software.
-You'll have Andrew Gordon Wilsons spin-off that works a lot with Black-Box Matrix Multiplication (BBMMs) and then you'll have James Hensen's spin-off group that works a lot with methods of inducing points.
+You'll have Andrew Gordon Wilson's spin-off that works a lot with Black-Box Matrix Multiplication (BBMMs) and then you'll have James Hensen's spin-off group that works a lot with methods of inducing points.
 The GPyTorch library scales amazingly but the GPFlow library has the best multi-output configuration I've ever seen.
+Either they don't know or they don't have time.
+But it would be nice if there was a one stop shop for all the algorithms so we can really get some cool benchmarks going when it comes to SOTA.
+Imagine something like [this](https://github.com/OATML/bdl-benchmarks/tree/alpha/baselines/diabetic_retinopathy_diagnosis), [this](https://github.com/google/uncertainty-baselines) or [this](https://github.com/dionhaefner/pyhpc-benchmarks) but with GPs from one library.
+I mean, I shouldn't complain, it's **leagues** better than it was.
+But we can do better...! :)

 ---